camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

 The code to create the process by the BPMN model API is show as the JUnit test [CreateInvoiceProcessTest][4].

 The entry point for the fluent builder API is the `Bpmn.createProcess()` method.
-To finish the building process we can at any time call the `.done()` method which will return the created model instance containing the process.
+To finish the building process we can call the `.done()` method at any time, which will return the created model instance containing the process.

 ```java